jpass/TwpFeedback/README.md

 TwpFeedback
 ========================

-    Symfony2 based projecto to get Ideas and Issues from your community
+Symfony2 based project to get Ideas and Issues from your community

 More info soon!